-Okefenokee Technical College 2012-2013 Catalog
+Okefenokee Technical College 2013-2014 Catalog

 Up one level

-Users should not expect files stored on department or technical college-based computers to be private.
-Electronic messages and files stored on technical college-based computers shall be treated like other technical college premises that are temporarily assigned for individual use.
+The purpose of OTC-provided Internet access is to facilitate communications in support of research and education.
+To remain eligible as users, students' use must be in support of and consistent with the educational objectives of the College.
+Users should not expect files stored on OTC-based computers to be private.
+Electronic messages and files stored on OTC-based computers shall be treated like other OTC property that is temporarily assigned for individual use.
 Administrators may review files and messages in an effort to maintain system integrity and in an effort to insure that users are acting responsibly.

-The department makes no warranties of any kind, either express or implied, for the computers, computer systems and Internet access it provides.
-The department shall not be responsible for any damages users suffer, including but not limited to loss of data resulting from delays or interruptions in service.
-The department shall not be responsible for the accuracy, nature or quality of information gathered through technical college diskettes, hard drives or servers; nor for the accuracy, nature or quality of information gathered through technical college-provided Internet access.
-The department shall not be responsible for personal property used to access its computers or networks or for technical college-provided Internet access.
-The department shall not be responsible for unauthorized financial obligations resulting from technical college-provided access to the Internet.
+OTC makes no warranties of any kind, either express or implied, for the computers, computer systems and Internet access it provides.
+OTC shall not be responsible for any damages users suffer, including but not limited to loss of data resulting from delays or interruptions in service.
+OTC shall not be responsible for the accuracy, nature or quality of information gathered through OTC hard drives or servers; nor for the accuracy, nature or quality of information gathered through College-provided Internet access.

 OTC shall not be responsible for personal property used such as laptops, tablets, smartphones, etc. to access its computers or networks or for OTC provided Internet access.
 OTC shall not be responsible for unauthorized financial obligations resulting from OTC-provided access to the Internet.